tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 the made world.
 The design of the natural world is more often in harmony with how our brains think about that world.
 Game recognizes game.

-Over time you will grow a system that _you and others_ can **understand**, **maintain**, **debug** and **extend**.
+Over time, you will grow a system that _you and others_ can **understand**, **maintain**, **debug** and **extend**.
 People looking at your code years from now, maybe even in the [far future](https://archiveprogram.github.com/), will appreciate your diligence and hard work.
 And the punchline is doing all this is not hard.
-In fact it's _much easier_ than not doing it.
+In fact, it's _much easier_ to this work than to not do it.

 It's easier and more pleasant to work with something that's well crafted and simpatico with your thinking.
 It's hard and unpleasant to constantly